Does your toddler refuse to listen, or does the opposite of what you say? Learn how to deal with a defiant 2 year old and avoid these 7 huge mistakes.

 Think of boundaries as a fence on a farm: set the fence at just the right distance.
 Too close to the barn, and animals feel constricted and can’t move.
 But with no fences at all, they run wild without the order and predictability they need.

-And the biggest reason your child needs you to hold your ground?
+And the biggest reason he needs you to hold your ground?
 He needs to know you can stand up to his tantrums and antics.
 These are, after all, scary and unpleasant experiences not just for you but for him as well.
 If even his parents can’t stand up to his tantrums, then who will?

-6. Don’t try to control your 2 year old
+6. Don’t control your child

 When we think of “parenting,” we usually think of raising and guiding kids as they grow.
 It’s no surprise then that we focus so much on the kids, from controlling their choices to correcting their behavior.